xstherrera1987/divecatalina.net/wp-content/themes/DiveCatalina.net/README.md

 + custom menu doesn't render the same as default nav menu

 + determine strategy for adding generic images on pages

++ change theme colors, through admin

++ how to change images through admin

++ figure out of how to change fonts through admin

++ custom post types for "Meet the Staff"